Once you obtain your letter of acceptance, it will be the right time to explore your options for housing.

 - shared apartments made available to students by private landlords

-Since we know how stressful – and personal – the hunt for housing is for an international student, the university has recently implemented a newly transformed Housing Office service in collaboration with STURENT (firstname.lastname@example.org) that allows you to explore one or both of these options with the assistance of a dedicated team of experts.
-We are excited to see how this new service works for everyone!
+Since we know how stressful – and personal – the hunt for housing is for an international student, the university has implemented a dedicated professional Housing Office service in collaboration with STURENT (firstname.lastname@example.org) that allows you to explore one or both of these options with the assistance of a dedicated team of experts.

 If you request the Housing Office’s assistance, its team will do its best to find what you are looking for, and you can be confident that communication with landlords and/or student residences will always be clear and efficient.
 The Housing Office will even manage the formalization of your accommodations, checking your lease to make sure it is prepared properly and protects your interests.